thesoul214/typescript-cheatsheet/README.md

 ### Alias

 Writing complex and long types can quickly become dull and impractical.
-For a DRY approach, it's possible to create aliases for types, essentially creating your own types.
-Here's an example using the complex object above:
+For a DRY approach, it"s possible to create aliases for types, essentially creating your own types.
+Here"s an example using the complex object above:

 ```ts
   type Complex = { data: number[], output: (all: boolean) => number[] };